FAQ - Online Harassment Targeting a Civil Society Member

 Inform the police

 In some cases the targeted person may need to inform the police.
-The Helpline should assist the client to determine whether this would help or further damage their situation.
+The Helpline should assist the beneficiary to determine whether this would help or further damage their situation.
 Especially if the adversary is a part of or is linked to the government, contacting the authorities could only make things worse.

 Organisations handling online harassment

-If the case is out of mandate, for example because the attack is connected to private motivations and the client is not a member of civil society, we can refer them to an organization that focuses on protecting users from online harassment:
+If the case is out of mandate, for example because the attack is connected to private motivations and the beneficiary is not a member of civil society, we can refer them to an organization that focuses on protecting users from online harassment:

 - In Pakistan, the Digital Rights Foundation manages a Cyber Harassment Helpline